Irelia-ja/outrage_cause_predict/README.md

   frameborder="0"
 ></iframe>

-The figure2 shows the number of power outages in different months.
+The Figure 2 shows the number of power outages in different months.
 There are more power outages from June to August, and fewer power outages from September to December.
 We find that this is the opposite of the results shown above.

 <iframe
   src="assets/fig3.html"